 But Themistocles was against such a course, and not just out of a desire to free his occupied city right away.
 He feared greatly that, if given half a chance, the disparate Greek vessels would desert the common cause to return to their individual cities, out of the vain hope that the Persians might pass them by.
 And many of the Greek soldiers gathered on the Isthmus of Corinth, he thought, might do the same, for these cities of Greece were not used to this level of cooperation, and remained almost as suspicious of one another as they were of the Persians.

 Moreover, he believed that conditions around Salamis were more favorable to the Greek fleet than those near the Isthmus of Corinth.
 For here the Persian ships would have to pass through the narrow, swiftly flowing strait between the island and the mainland; the Greeks could bottle the Persian navy up in the strait much as they had the Persian army at Thermopylae, preventing it from bringing its superior numbers to bear along a wide front.
 “If we can destroy their fleet here,” Themistocles said, “I don’t believe they will dare attempt an invasion of the Peloponnese this year — not without ships to land their soldiers behind our defenders at the Isthmus of Corinth.
-They cannot afford a long siege there — not with winter coming, not when they have been so foolish as to utterly despoil the lands they have already occupied.
+They cannot afford a long siege there — not with winter coming, not when they have been so foolish as to completely despoil the lands they have already occupied.
 Their king’s hubris has led them well out on a limb; if we beat them here, he must choose between withdrawing to winter quarters or watching his army starve.”

 But argue though he would, Themistocles couldn’t convince the others to stay and fight at Salamis.
 “Perhaps you should speak when you once again have a city to speak for,” said one of the few captains from the tiny Spartan navy, gesturing venomously across the water toward the occupied Athens.